kivy/kivy/doc/sources/tutorials/pong.rst

 .. note::

-    You can find the entire source code and source code files for each step in the Kivy examples directory under tutorials/pong/
+    You can find the entire source code--and source code files for each step--in the Kivy examples directory under `tutorials/pong/`.